Andy4495/HapTouch/README.md

 This library provides an I2C command interface to the [HapTouch BoosterPack][1].

-The HapTouch BoosterPack was produced and available through Element14/Newark/Farnell based on a [reference design][1] from Texas Instruments.
+The HapTouch BoosterPack was produced and available through Element14/Newark/Farnell based on a reference design from Texas Instruments.

 The HapTouch BoosterPacks are no longer supported.
 An [SDK][4] contained details on how to program the TCH5E controller on the BoosterPack and also how to interface with the factory-programmed code on the TCH5E controller with I2C.
 However, the SDK is [no longer available][5].